Random cubic planar graphs converge to the Brownian sphere: Preliminaries

 In this article, we consider both multigraphs, and graphs (i.e., multigraphs with no loop nor multiple edges).
 A multigraph is called \emph{vertex-labeled} if its $n$ vertices carry distinct labels in $[1..n]$, and is called \emph{half-edge-labeled} if its $2m$ half-edges carry distinct labels in $[1..2m]$.
 When dealing with random cubic planar multigraphs (resp. graphs) we will usually consider that they are half-edge-labeled (resp. vertex-labeled).
 A connected multigraph is \emph{rooted} if it comes with a distinguished oriented edge called its \emph{root edge}.
 The tail vertex of the root edge is called the \emph{root vertex}.

 Note that a connected graph or multigraph can be seen as a discrete metric space, where the distance between two vertices is the minimal length over the paths connecting them.
-More generally, we will consider so-called \emph{metric graphs}, i.e., graphs where every edge $e$ carries a length $\ell(e)\in\mathbb{R}_+^*$.
-In such a graph seen as a metric space, the length of a path $\gamma=(e_1,\ldots,e_m)$ is defined as $L(\gamma)=\ell(e_1)+\cdots +\ell(e_m)$, and the distance between two vertices is the length of a shortest path connecting them (on the other hand, in the context of metric graphs, we will use the notation $|\gamma|$ for the number of edges in $\gamma$).
+More generally, we will consider so-called \emph{metric graphs}, i.e., graphs where every edge $e$ carries a length {e@\textbf{maps and graphs}!length!edge@\ttt{$\ell(e)$}{of an edge }}$\ell(e)\in\R_+^*$.
+In such a graph seen as a metric space, the {e@\textbf{maps and graphs}!length!path@\ttt{$L(\gamma)$}{of a path}}length of a path $\gamma=(e_1,\ldots,e_m)$ is defined as $L(\gamma)=\ell(e_1)+\cdots +\ell(e_m)$, and the distance between two vertices is the length of a shortest path connecting them (on the other hand, in the context of metric graphs, we will use the notation $|\gamma|$ for the number of edges in $\gamma$).

-A \emph{planar map} (shortly, a map) $\map$ is a connected multigraph embedded on the sphere, up to orientation-preserving homeomorphism.
-A \emph{face} of $\map$ is a connected component of the sphere cut by the embedding, a \emph{corner} of $\map$ is a sector between two consecutive edges around a vertex (a corner thus lies in a unique face of $\map$).
-The \emph{degree} of a vertex (resp. face) of $\map$ is the number of corners that are incident to it.
+A \emph{planar map} (shortly, a map) $\map$ is a connected multigraph properly embedded on the sphere, up to orientation-preserving homeomorphism.
+A \emph{face} of $\map$ is a connected component of the sphere cut by the embedding, a \emph{corner} of $\map$ is a sector between two consecutive edges around a vertex (a corner thus lies in a unique face of $\map$). {e@\textbf{maps and graphs}!degree@\ttt{$\deg_\map(v), \deg_\map(f)$}{degree}} The \emph{degree} of a vertex (resp. face) of $\map$ is the number of corners that are incident to it.
+We write $E(\map), V(\map)$ and $F(\map)$ for the set of edges, vertices and faces of $\map$ respectively.

 A \emph{rooted map} is a map that comes with a distinguished oriented edge called its \emph{root edge}, i.e., the underlying multigraph is rooted.
 The face on the right of the root edge is called the \emph{root face} (also called the \emph{outer face}, since it is usually taken as the unbounded face when the embedding of the map is represented on the plane), and the corner incident to the root vertex just after the root edge in clockwise order is called the \emph{root corner}.
+Similarly, vertices incident to the root face are called \emph{outer vertices}, and \emph{inner} vertices otherwise.

 In general, maps are considered as unlabeled (whether on vertices or on half-edges).
 Indeed, in contrast to the situation for multigraphs, the rooting operation is sufficient to suppress the possibility of having non-trivial automorphisms.
 A map is \emph{simple} if the underlying multigraph is a graph, i.e. if there is no double edge and no loop.